mobilemind/OpenInlets/README.md

 Optionally edit or rename the bookmark/favorite.
 Finally, synchronize bookmarks using iTunes or iCloud to get the bookmarklet to iOS.

-Or use the [Mobile browser setup link][Setup Gmapplet], follow the instructions there and then sync to iOS.
+#### JavaScript bookmarks
++ [OpenIn1Password] v1.0.6
++ [OpenInGoodReader] v1.0.0
++ [OpenInGoogleMaps] v1.6.4

+Or use the a Mobile browser to visit this page (or the [OpenInlets page]) and use one of the Mobile browser setup links such as the ones below.

 ### Mobile browser
 Tap the link below, bookmark the new page and follow the instructions on the page to turn the followed bookmark into a JavaScript bookmarklet.

-+ **Mobile browser setup link** -- [Setup Gmapplet]
++ **Mobile Safari setup link** -- [Setup OpenIn1Password] v1.0.6
-+ **Mobile Safari setup link** -- [Setup OpenIn1Password]
++ **Mobile Safari setup link** -- [Setup OpenInGoodReader] v1.0.0
-+ **Mobile Safari setup link** -- [Setup OpenInGoodReader]
++ **Mobile Safari setup link** -- [Setup OpenInGoogleMaps] v1.6.4

 ## Use
-When a search or other app opens Google Maps on a web page activate the Gmapplet bookmarklet (click it on bookmark bar or use the Bookmarks/Favorites menu).
-If installed the Google Maps iOS app will open to the same location.
+When a search or other app opens a web page in Mobile Safari, activate the corresponding bookmarklet (tap it on bookmark bar or use the Bookmarks/Favorites menu).
+If installed the corresponding iOS app will open to the same document or location.

 ## Requirements
 * Mobile Safari 7.x or higher